stopthatastronaut/docs/docs/projects/index.md

 Now that you've created a project, you can define your [deployment process](/docs/deployment-process/index.md) or [runbooks](/docs/runbooks/index.md).

-## Project settings
+## Project settings {#project-settings}

-You can change the projects settings by accessing the settings menu on the project's main page.
-The settings you can change are:
+You can change the project settings by accessing the settings menu on the project's main page.

+### General settings {#general-settings}

+The general settings you can change are:

-- Name.
+- Name
 - Enable or disable the project to allow or prevent releases and deployments from being created.
 - [Logo](#project-logo)
 - Description